-Investec management addressed the COVID-19 impact on the Private Bank portfolio (Fox Street 6 is managed as part of this portfolio) as follows:
+Investec management addressed the COVID-19 impact on the Private Bank portfolio (Graystn Drive Autos is managed as part of this portfolio) as follows:

-- The ECL as at March 2021 was calculated using revised macroeconomic variable forecasts and scenario weightings (dated 10 April 2021). - Additional staging rule to assess impacted accounts which require COVID-19 relief measures (i.e. payment holidays, restructured credit exposures and loan modifications) where the impact is not considered temporary and migrate them to Stage 2.
+- The ECL as at March 2021 was calculated using revised macroeconomic variable forecasts and scenario weightings (dated 24 May 2021). - Accounts that were up to date prior to the relief measure and the account is expected to remain in up-to-date status once the relief period ends, all other factors remaining constant, will be classified as Stage 1 IFRS 9 purposes with a 12-month ECL. - Additional staging rule to assess impacted accounts which require COVID-19 relief measures (i.e. payment holidays, restructured credit exposures and loan modifications), where the impact is not considered temporary these accounts are migrated to Stage 2 for IFRS 9 purposes with a lifetime ECL.